webuild-consortium/architecture/webuild-drafts/webuild-draft-collection-uc-ts-needs.md

 # Collection of use cases' needs

-Input is collected in two tables.
+Input for user stories and needs is collected in two tables.
+These tables can be reused by using the following columns in the preferred format specified to the considered service.

 1. **User stories QES/QEAA**
    This table captures use cases in the form of user stories.
 The user stories are written from the perspective of the user, and not the technology provider.
 This allows us to focus on what the user wants to achieve, not on how the technology should implement it.